 With this in mind, the first step to determine when probate is necessary is to figure out which assets are part of the estate.
 Assets that are part of the estate, must be transferred through probate.
 Assets that are part of the estate include:

 - Assets titled solely in the name of the decedent.
 These assets may consist of real estate, bank accounts, valuable collectibles, and personal property.
 Most states, including California, have exceptions for vehicles.
 Another exception is accounts with a Payable on Death beneficiary or property with a Transfer on Death Deed.
 You should not count assets held in a revocable living trust as part of the estate.

 - Property that the decedent owned as a tenant-in-common.
 There is an exception for a Transfer on Death Deed.
 However, property that is a joint tenancy with right of survivorship will not be part of the estate.

 - Accounts with named beneficiaries, such as a retirement plan or life insurance.
 These accounts are usually not part of the estate.
 An exception to this would be if all the designated beneficiaries predeceased the decedent.
 In that situation, the account becomes part of the estate.

 How to Determine Value of Estate

-If the total value of all the California assets in the estate are under a $150,000, then most likely you can settle the estate by a simplified procedure.
+If the total value of all the California assets in the estate is under $166,250, then most likely you can settle the estate by a simplified procedure.
 It is important to understand that beneficiaries can use a simplified procedure if there is a will or there is no will.
 To officially value the assets, California requires an appraisal from a probate referee.
 This valuation is part of the simplified procedure.
-If, however, the referee determines the value of the assets in the estate exceed this threshold, then probate will be necessary whether the decedent had a will or not.
+If, however, the referee determines the value of the assets in the estate exceeds this threshold, then probate will be necessary whether the decedent had a will or not.

 When to Choose Probate vs Simplified Procedures